apache/singa/doc/en/develop/how-to-release.rst

 Wait at least 48 hours for test responses

-Any PPMC, committer or contributor can test features for releasing, and feedback.
-Based on that, PPMC will decide whether start a vote.
+Any PMC, committer or contributor can test features for releasing, and feedback.
+Based on that, PMC will decide whether start a vote.

 Call a vote in dev
 ------------------